IIIF/website/source/event/2020/fall_working_meeting/index.md

 The IIIF Fall Working Meeting is a series of **free** online events and working sessions held with the goal of collaboratively advancing the IIIF standards and community.
 We believe everyone has something to contribute and welcome both newcomers and experienced implementers to join--you are also welcome to join just to listen and learn!

-The IIIF community, events, and communications channels are guided by our Code of Conduct.
+The IIIF community, events, and communications channels are guided by our [Code of Conduct](https://iiif.io/event/conduct/#iiif-code-of-conduct).

 ## Upcoming dates:
-The call for lightning talks closes on October 29th.
+The [call for lightning talks](https://docs.google.com/forms/d/e/1FAIpQLSfKiEws-0YO4era5FWwosVM55r2sNyfPXf7elqsqA3HmVdzag/viewform?usp=sf_link) closes on October 29th.

 ## Logistics
+* Sessions will be held using Zoom and require advanced registration via [Eventbrite](https://www.eventbrite.com/e/iiif-fall-working-meeting-tickets-127044945853)
 * Sessions lasting more than 1 hour will include breaks
-* Hashtags: #IIIF
 * All events will be in English unless otherwise indicated
-* Sessions will be held using Zoom and require advanced registration
 * Recordings will be sent to registrants following the event, and later posted on the IIIF YouTube channel

 If you have any questions, please get in touch with us at [events@iiif.io](mailto:events@iiif.io).

 ## Schedule
 CALENDAR TKTK